-Furthermore, email activity is predicted to have grown up to 347.3 billion daily emails in 2023.
+Furthermore, email activity is predicted to grow to 347.3 billion daily emails in 2023.

 Email marketing benefit #2.
 Cost-effectiveness

-Today businesses can reach thousands of people at little to no cost at all.
+Today businesses can reach thousands of people at little to no cost.
 Compared to traditional advertising methods like direct mail campaigns, broadcast media, and others, one of the benefits of email marketing is its cost-effectiveness.
 You don’t have to pay any advertising fee or additional costs for printing or media space.

-When it comes to ROI of email marketing, the average ratio is 42:1, which is impressive on its own.
+When it comes to the ROI of email marketing, the average ratio is 42:1, which is impressive by itself.
 However, there are multiple factors that can make it even better.
-For example, companies that regularly A/B test their emails enjoy the ROI of 48:1.
-Factors like double opt-in, usage of GIFs, or the frequency of 5-8 emails per month can also increase this number, so you have a high degree of control over the ROI.
+For example, companies that regularly A/B test their emails enjoy a ROI of 48:1.
+Factors like double opt-in, using GIFs, or the frequency of 5-8 emails per month can also increase this number, so you have a high degree of control over your ROI.

-In contrast, ROI of social media is not so easy to measure, 44% of businesses having no idea what their social media ROI is.
+In contrast, the ROI of social media is not so easy to measure, 44% of businesses having no statistics about their social media ROI.

 Email marketing benefit #3.
 Higher sales

-Marketing Week’s sister brand Econsultancy reports that email generates around £29 billion of retail sales annually in the U.K., and you are able to influence the number of sales you get by using methods like segmentation and personalization.
+Marketing Week’s sister brand Econsultancy reports that email generates around £29 billion in retail sales annually in the U.K., and you can greatly influence the number of sales you get using segmentation and personalization.